 This information shouldn’t be shocking to anyone but those conventional pitching coaches who still coach the game the way it was played back when hot dogs were considered a good source of protein.
-Yes, that was back win Babe Ruth was on the Yankees roster and not on the wall behind center field.
-These are those coaches who talk about the importance of long distances running and throwing a lot, to building “Arm Strength.”
+Yes, that back won Babe Ruth was on the Yankees roster and not on the wall behind center field.
+These are those coaches who talk about the importance of long-distance running and throwing a lot, to building “Arm Strength.”

-The problem here is these old school coaches support their beliefs on training the pitcher using their memories of yesterday’s athletes and how they played the game.
-This latest research in this case study is using modern day athletes and not athletes from The Babe’s era.
+The problem here is these old-school coaches support their beliefs on training the pitcher using their memories of yesterday’s athletes and how they played the game.
+The latest research in this case study is using modern-day athletes and not athletes from The Babe’s era.
 This means these larger athletes, in the group of 54 collegiate baseball players who were tested, are larger because they strength train, not because they eat a lot of hot dogs.
 This is why the case study makes the correlation of body mass to strength by stating that these larger athletes are stronger and proven in the case study to be harder throwers.